Reliable Medical Diagnostics at Zebra Medical Vision with Temporal

 While this worked great initially, it quickly led to serious disorganization.
 Data would enter the pipeline and would occasionally not emerge from the other end.
 Debugging high level issues with the pipeline was overwhelming, as there was no consistency in tooling or design from stage (microservice) to stage.

-It was a mix of Redis and Cron jobs.
-The whole pipeline required a lot of manual intervention.
+The challenge was a mix of Redis and Cron jobs and the pipeline required a lot of manual intervention.
 When it was failing, you had to massage it, check it every x times and move it from one stage to another manually.
 You didn’t have a clear picture of what happened to a single element and why.
 An element that had started the pipeline did not always make it through the end of the pipeline and the only option was to re-run this element through the pipeline again from the beginning.
-The pipeline consumers (data analysts) were very frustrated about the time it would take to process the data and the outcome that they would receive - so they didn’t trust the pipeline.
-They had to check the data themselves against the original source to feel confident.
+The data analysts became frustrated so they didn’t trust the pipeline and would have to manually check the data against the original source to feel confident.

 • Out of the box visibility